https://zenodo.org/records/19727806

 1. A point is balance; it is the source of change.

-Formally, this process can be expressed as:
+Formally, the process can be expressed as:

 where Dₙ is the form of the current dimension,